Land Resources and Land Use Patterns

 Frequently Asked Questions

-Why is India considered a mega-diverse country?
+Why is land considered a limited resource in India?

 More in Resources and Sustainable Development